Boone County reports 15th COVID-19 death

 The person who died was older than 80.
 Two other people died of COVID-19 last week.
 One was a person who was also older than 80, and the other person was in the 75-79 age group.

-On Monday, Boone County had 373 active COVID-19 cases compared to 329 last week.
-There were 1,065 contacts in quarantine and 5,239 people had been removed from isolation.
+On Monday, Boone County had 373 active COVID-19 cases compared with 329 last week.
+There were 1,065 contacts in quarantine, and 5,239 people had been removed from isolation.

 MU Health had 39 COVID-19 inpatients and 29 pending inpatients Monday, according to COVID-19 data on the hospital’s website.
 “Pending inpatients” refers to people who are suspected of having COVID-19 or who have been tested and not received their results yet.